cthist2/CSC_4330/FitTigerLife_SDD.md

 # 3. External Interface Requirements<a name="external-interface-requirements"></a>

 ### 3.1 Development View<a name="Development"></a>
 Fit Tiger Life will be developed using Android Studio 2.0, and coded in java.
-Android studio generates many files and directories in order to build an android studio project, but will not be touched by the developers.
-Aside from those files, the java file being developed will all be located in the same directory and the database is contained in the save directory as the java directory.
+Android studio generates many files and directories in order to build an android studio project, but they will not be touched by the developers.
+Aside from those files, the java files being developed will all be located in the same directory and the database is contained in the same directory as the java directory.

 <img src="./doc/pics/DevelopmentDiagram.png" width="750" height="400" />

 ### 3.2 Physical View<a name="Physical"></a>
 The only hardware the Fit Tiger Life shall interact with is the user’s android phone.
-Besides running off the hardware the application will read and write to the phone’s local memory which may or may not be a separate storage item.
+Besides running off the hardware the application will read and write to the phone’s local memory which may or may not be a separate storage device.

 ### 3.3 Database View<a name="Database"></a>
 Fit Tiger Life does not rely on a server side database, all required information is stored locally to the user’s phone.
 The database directory contains the following files: a file to store information written by the profile system, a file to store the current calorie total for a day, a file that stores a list of exercise and the relevant information pertaining to each exercise to be read by exercise tracker, and a log of all the changes to the previously mentioned files.